Federal Railroad Administration

 Statutorily Defined

-Routes over 750 miles, between endpoints that Amtrak operates, as of the Passenger Rail Investment and Improvement Act of 2008.
+Long-distance routes are defined in statute as Amtrak routes over 750 miles, as of the Passenger Rail Investment and Improvement Act of 2008.

 Photo courtesy of Amtrak